 Samuel Carter (1860 – 1944) arrived in Guelph in 1882 after spending about a year-and-a-half in Philadelphia.
 He had been born in Ruddington in Nottinghamshire, England, a village where the main industry was hosiery.
-After a brief time boarding in a hotel, he settled on a cottage on 60 Manitoba Street in St. Patrick’s Ward joining forces with a partner whose name may have been Greenside or Grenside.
+After a brief time boarding in a hotel, he settled in, in a cottage on 60 Manitoba Street in St. Patrick’s Ward joining forces with a partner whose name may have been Greenside or Grenside.
 This stone building was to act as a small-scale hosiery knitting mill from 1883 until around 1894/95.
-This was the start of what was to become known as the Royal Knitting Company.
+This marked the beginning of a company that became known as the Royal Knitting Company.

 The First Knitting Mill – 80 Manitoba

 The knitting mill on Manitoba Street was clearly a cottage industry.
-Not only was it located in an actual cottage, it also employed a small number of people.
-Altogether, only seven or eight people initially worked there – including Walter Copeland and Peter Hesslen.
+Not only was it located in an actual cottage, but it also employed a small number of people.
+Only seven or eight people initially worked there – including Walter Copeland and Peter Hesslen.
 The number grew to as many as 18 employees in 1891.

 The products the knitting company produced were typical for hosiery knitting shops of the time.
 They included:

 However, the demand for the products was to outgrow the ability of the premises and employees to deliver them.
 A change was needed.

 In around 1894, Carter, now in partnership with Thomas Wootton, who later returned to take over the business on Manitoba St, relocated his small cottage industry to a stone building at Norwich Street on the south-west corner of Cardigan Street.
 Unlike the cottage knitting mill on Manitoba, this was a factory.
 However, it was not to be the lasting home of what was now called the Royal Knitting Company.